Furbearer Trapping & Hunting

 Trapping Prohibitions – it is Unlawful to:

-• Set foothold traps with a jaw spread in excess of 6 ½” above the waterline or 7 ¾” beneath the waterline.
+- Set foothold traps with a jaw spread in excess of 6 ½ inches above the waterline or 7 ¾ inches beneath the waterline.
 “Waterline” shall refer to beneath the surface of the water or below the mean high tide line in an area ordinarily subject to the rise and fall of the tide.
 Jaw spread is measured as the widest distance from this inside of both jaws on a line drawn perpendicular through the jaw pivot points when the trap is in the set position.

-• Set foothold traps in areas above the waterline without them having offset, laminated, or padded jaws, with the exception being that coil-spring traps with a jaw spread of 4 inches or less and long-spring traps with a jaw spread of 4 ½ inches or less do not need to be padded, laminated or have offset jaws.
+- Set foothold traps in areas above the waterline without them having padded or offset jaws, or smooth jaws with a minimum thickness of 5/16 inch, with the exception being that coil-spring traps with a jaw spread of 4 inches or less and long-spring traps with a jaw spread of 4 ½ inches or less do not need to be padded or have offset jaws but must have a minimum jaw thickness of 1/8 inch.
+Jaw thickness is measured perpendicular across the face of the jaw where the two jaws meet when closed.

-• Set snares, now referred to as cable restraints, without the following criteria being met: comprised of stranded steel cable with a minimum diameter of 5/64 inches.
+- Set snares, now referred to as cable restraints, without the following criteria being met: comprised of stranded steel cable with a minimum diameter of 5/64 inches.
 Cable restraints must be equipped with a relaxing-type lock.
 The cable may not exceed 7 feet in length from the anchor point to the relaxing lock and must be equipped with at least one swivel device, which allows for 360° rotation, between the loop and the anchor.
 The cable restraint must have stops affixed to the cable to ensure that the cable that makes up the loop may not have a circumference greater than 38 inches when fully open, or a circumference less than 6 ¼ inches when fully closed.
 Cable restraints with a maximum loop circumference of 12 ½ inches do not require cable stops.
+It shall be unlawful to set a cable restraing with the bottom of the loop any higher than 12 inches above the ground.
 Cable restraints must be maintained in good condition so that all components operate properly.

 TRAP TAGS